Charli XCX discography

-British singer Charli XCX has released six studio albums (seven including the limited-release 14), four mixtapes, three extended plays, one live album, one soundtrack albums, one remix album, two DJ mixes, 66 singles (18 as a featured artist), 19 promotional singles, and 40 music videos.
+British singer Charli XCX has released eight studio albums (or nine including her limited-circulation debut 14), four mixtapes, three extended plays, one live album, two soundtrack albums, one remix album, two DJ mixes, 70 singles (18 as a featured artist), 24 promotional singles, and 48 music videos.
 In 2007, Charli XCX began recording her debut album on a loan granted by her parents.
 Titled 14, after her age at the time, it received only a restricted public release.
-Two singles, "!Franchesckaar!" and double A-side "Emelline" / "Art Bitch", were released in late 2008 under Orgy Music.
-In June 2012, Charli XCX released her first mixtape, titled Heartbreaks and Earthquakes, a one-track file consisting of eight songs.
-A second mixtape, titled Super Ultra, was released in November of the same year.
-Charli XCX's major-label debut studio album, True Romance, was released in April 2013, and peaked at number 85 on the UK Albums Chart.
+Two singles, "!Franchesckaar!" and double A-side "Emelline" / "Art Bitch", were released under Orgy Music towards the end of 2008.
+In June 2012, Charli XCX released her first mixtape, titled Heartbreaks and Earthquakes, a one-track file comprising eight songs.
+Her second mixtape, titled Super Ultra, was released in November of the same year.
+Charli XCX's major-label debut album, True Romance, was released in April 2013, and peaked at number 85 on the UK Albums Chart.
 While failing to appear on any main album charts internationally, the album reached number five on the Heatseekers Albums chart in the United States and number 11 on the ARIA Hitseekers chart in Australia.
-The album spawned five singles—"Stay Away", "Nuclear Seasons", "You're the One", "You (Ha Ha Ha)" and "What I Like".
-In 2012, Charli XCX was featured on Icona Pop's song "I Love It", which peaked at number one in the UK and reached the top 10 in various countries including the US, Ireland, Canada and Germany.
+The album spawned five singles with "Stay Away", "Nuclear Seasons", "You're the One", "You (Ha Ha Ha)", and "What I Like".
+In 2012, Charli XCX was featured on Icona Pop's "I Love It", in which peaked at number one in the UK and reached the top 10 in various countries, including the US, Ireland, Canada, and Germany.

 "SuperLove" was released as a stand-alone single in December 2013, peaking at number 62 on the UK Singles Chart.
 In 2014, Charli XCX released the single "Boom Clap" for the soundtrack to the film The Fault in Our Stars.
-The song was an international success, peaking at number six on the UK Singles Chart, number eight on the US Billboard Hot 100 and reaching the top 10 in Australia, Canada and New Zealand.
-"Boom Clap" was later included on Charli XCX's second studio album, Sucker, released in December 2014.
-The album charted at number 15 in her native UK, number 28 in the United States, and entered the top 50 in several other countries including Austria, Belgium, France, Ireland, and Switzerland.
-Sucker also spawned the top-40 UK single "Break the Rules" and the top-10 UK single "Doing It", which features English singer Rita Ora.
-Also in 2014, Charli XCX was featured on Iggy Azalea's "Fancy", which topped the US Billboard Hot 100 and charted in the top 10 in several countries including the UK, Canada, Ireland and Australia.
+The song was an international success, peaking at number six on the UK Singles Chart, number eight on the US Billboard Hot 100 and reaching the top 10 in Australia, Canada, and New Zealand.
+"Boom Clap" was later included on Charli XCX's second album, Sucker, released in December 2014.
+The album charted at number 15 in her native UK, number 28 in the United States, and entered the top 50 in several other countries including Austria, Saudi Arabia, Singapore, Belgium, France, Ireland, and Switzerland.
+Sucker also spawned the top-40 UK single "Break the Rules" and the top-10 UK single "Doing It" featuring English singer Rita Ora.
+Also in 2014, Charli XCX was featured on Iggy Azalea's "Fancy", which topped the US Billboard Hot 100 and charted in the top 10 in several countries including the UK, Canada, Ireland, and Australia.